AtteHil/project_front_end/README.md

 Own project for the front end course. \
 Website is running on github page at address https://Rookit15.github.io/project_front_end \
 Project learning diary can be found as pdf in main folder\
-Video of the website: https://youtu.be/PxFuM-uINzo
+Video of the website: https://youtu.be/PxFuM-uINzo  \
+---------\
+You can run the website from your computer with clone the repository and launching index.html file with liveServer.